 The second quality Ayurveda psychology teaches about is called Rajas.
 Whereas Tamas governs inertia, Rajas is on the opposite end of the spectrum—it is all about action, passion and motion.
 We need a healthy amount of Rajas to counteract the heaviness of Tamas.
 Rajas is necessary to achieve any goal.
 We also need this quality to wake up in the morning.

 Excess Rajas, however, can manifest as anger and other heated emotions such as jealousy, hatred, aggression, manipulation and violence.
 My Ayurveda teacher, Acharya Shunya, explains how the salient characteristics of Rajas are “hurry and worry.
-People with a lot of Rajas are like steamrollers, rolling relentlessly over any obstacle in their way.”
+People with a lot

 When I experience excess Rajas in my mind, I find that I can achieve any goal I set for myself, but often end up feeling depleted, empty and ultimately unfulfilled once I’ve accomplished what I wanted.
 This shows how Rajas and Tamas are connected; the passion to achieve is a hallmark of Rajas.
 And the feeling of emptiness after a goal is achieved is a salient feature of Tamas.
 When Rajas dominates my mind, I also feel myself being more at odds with others, rather than cooperating and getting along.

 Too much Rajas can also cause us to lie, cheat, experience anxiety, restlessness, discontentment, judgmental attitudes and fanaticism.

 The foods that we are drawn to when Rajas is dominant are those that are very spicy, salty and sweet, such as junk food, chips, green and red chilies, wasabi and candy bars.

 The third and final quality of Ayurveda psychology is called Sattva, which comes from the root word “Sat,” meaning truth.
 We are all searching for